nruhm/diarscription/docs/reference/audio/sample-g/gold-reference.md

 487
 00:29:57,235 --> 00:30:01,963
-[SPEAKER_06]: as these buffers between, like you said, with intake between the rest of the
+[SPEAKER_06]: as these buffers between, like you said, with intake between the rest of the company,

 488
 00:30:01,943 --> 00:30:05,608